-The draft 2023/24 Action Plan reflects the priorities identified through the Good Relations Audit and Strategy 2020-25.
-Members are reminded that The Executive Office requires match funding of a minimum of 25% from local Councils towards the overall Good Relations budget.
-The total amount required to enable implementation of the Good Relations Action Plan in 2023/24 is £193,161.66.
-An amount of £144,871.25, equating to 75% of the Good Relations Action Plan budget has been requested from The Executive Office.
-This consists of £79,480.28 programme costs and £65,390.97 staff costs.
-Provision of the remaining 25% has been included in the 2023/24 Council estimates towards the delivery of the plan.
-RECOMMENDATION: that the Good Relations Action Plan 2023-24 be approved.
-Prepared by: Jen Cole Good Relations Coordinator Agreed by: Ronan McKenna Head of Community Planning 5.11 AC/GEN/001 ARTS AND CULTURE SCHEDULE OF CHARGES 2023/24 Members are advised that a review of arts and culture venue hire charges is carried out annually, with the current Arts and Culture Schedule of Charges agreed at the Community Planning Committee in March 2022.
-The proposed schedule of charges for 2023/24 (enclosed) has been updated to include the option to hire Theatre at The Mill for non-theatrical use.
-Given the current economic situation, prices are in the main unchanged, and all prices have been benchmarked against similar venues outside the Borough.
-Members are advised of the following proposed changes:
+The draft 2023/24 Action Plan reflected the priorities identified through the Good Relations Audit and Strategy 2020-25.
+Members were reminded that The Executive Office required match funding of a minimum of 25% from local Councils towards the overall Good Relations budget.
+The total amount required to enable implementation of the Good Relations Action Plan in 2023/24 was £193,161.66.
+An amount of £144,871.25, equating to 75% of the Good Relations Action Plan budget had been requested from The Executive Office.
+This consisted of £79,480.28 programme costs and £65,390.97 staff costs.
+Provision of the remaining 25% had been included in the 2023/24 Council estimates towards the delivery of the plan.
+Proposed by Councillor McWilliam Seconded by Councillor Lynch and agreed that the Good Relations Action Plan 2023-24 be approved.

+ACTION BY: Jen Cole Good Relations Coordinator 5.11 AC/GEN/001 ARTS AND CULTURE SCHEDULE OF CHARGES 2023/24 Members were advised that a review of arts and culture venue hire charges was carried out annually, with the current Arts and Culture Schedule of Charges agreed at the Community Planning Committee in March 2022.
+The proposed schedule of charges for 2023/24 (circulated) had been updated to include the option to hire Theatre at The Mill for non-theatrical use.
+Given the current economic situation, prices were in the main unchanged, and all prices had been benchmarked against similar venues outside the Borough.
+Members were advised of the following proposed changes: